JinDevlp/courtbot_flask/README.md

 Practicing building Web application using Python, Postgresql, Flask, Heroku. <br>
 Volunteering for B.C.
 Franklin Legal Clinic (BCFLC) as Back-End Developer :exclamation:

-Client will submit a form online and their data will be stored in the database.
+Client will submit a form online and their data will be stored in the database.<br>
-Their database information then will be checked with their court case-number.
+Their database information then will be checked with their court case-number.<br>
-Update the client with their case status.
+Update the client with their case status.<br>

-What is CourtBot?
+What is CourtBot?<br>
 COURTBOT is a text-message app that helps keep everything on track.
 After cases are booked, clients can text their case number to COURTBOT to receive automatic reminders of court dates.
-Research shows that reminders work.
+Research shows that reminders work.<br>

-Why CourtBot?
+Why CourtBot?<br>

-LESS BUREAUCRACY
+LESS BUREAUCRACY<br>
 Around 25% of the people in Tulsa County Jail are waiting for their cases to be heard, costing taxpayers up to $25,000 per day.
 When clients attend their court cases, more small fines are collected, and jail space is freed for more serious offenders.
-Remembering to attend court can help break the cycle of fines and jail time.
+Remembering to attend court can help break the cycle of fines and jail time.<br>

-FEWER FINES
+FEWER FINES<br>
 Failure-to-appear and failure-to-pay fines can quickly snowball, especially for those living paycheck-to-paycheck.
 CourtBot helps clients avoid mistakes that burden them and the criminal justice system.
-Government done well can help.
+Government done well can help.<br>
-Code for Tulsa <> Court.Bot BC Franklin Law Center UTulsa COURTBOT is a text-message app that helps keep everything on track.
-After cases are booked, clients can text their case number for updates.
+Code for Tulsa <> Court.Bot BC Franklin Law Center UTulsa<br>
+COURTBOT is a text-message app that helps keep everything on track.
+After cases are booked, clients can text their case number for updates.<br>